 In addition to being used to buy things, cryptocurrencies can be bought or sold by investors.
 In April, 2021, according to CNBC, the global market for cryptocurrencies grew to over $2 trillion for the first time ever, with bitcoin, the biggest digital asset, accounting for more than 50 percent of that value.

 But scientists and others worry that bitcoin and other cryptocurrencies might pose a danger to the planet.
 That's because their blockchains require computers all over the planet to solve complex equations in order to verify transactions.
-That practice, called mining, can be lucrative, because the people who do it earn bitcoins as a reward, as The Balance explains.
+That practice, called mining, can be lucrative, because the people who do it earn bitcoins as a reward, as we explain in more detail here onhow to mine dogecoin.

 The problem, critics say, is that all those calculations needed to solve the equations for mining cumulatively consume large amounts of electricity.
 Bitcoin already uses 149.63 terawatt hours annually, more than entire countries such as Malaysia and Sweden, according to the Cambridge Bitcoin Electricity Consumption Index.
 Microsoft co-founder and global philanthropist Bill Gates recently told journalist Andrew Ross Sorkin that bitcoin "uses more energy per transaction than any other method known to mankind."